-- NEW: "Remember these are human beings that are fleeing the violence," mayor says
+- "Remember these are human beings that are fleeing the violence," mayor says

 - Protesters and counterprotesters debate in a heated yelling match